 Variable Life Insurance

-What is Variable Life Insurance?
+Who Should Buy Variable Life Insurance?

 Variable Life Insurance is considered an investment product purchased by the consumer, and therefore, represents a securities contract regulated by the Federal Government and must be sold with a prospectus.